If you are applying for home care through the state, you may be asked a bunch of personal care questions. Your answers are VERY important.

 Describe the Help You Get Now

 They may ask you about help you are getting now.
-Some people are afraid to describe the help they are already getting.
-It will depend on the program, but in some programs they will look at the help you needed or got in the past seven days.
-If you are not getting help now, then let them know any problems this is causing.
-You should always say what is honest and true for you.
-Here are some sample answers other people have given:
+In some programs they will look at the help you needed or got in the past seven days.
+If you are not getting any help, and this is not causing problems, they may consider that you don’t need help.

 Question: Does anyone help you with bathing?

-🎀 John’s Answer: “Yes, my mom helps me every day.”
+🎀 Describe the help you are getting.
+John’s Answer: “Yes, my mom helps me every day with getting in the bath and using my shower chair.”

-🎀 Jane’s Answer: “Because I have no help, I have not showered in more than three weeks.”
+🎀 Describe what problems it is causing.
+Jane’s Answer: “Because I have no help, I have not showered in more than three weeks.”

 They may ask you if you have toilet “accidents” (Times when you did not make it to the bathroom in time).